DIY Ganesha Clay Sculpture At Home USA

 clayganesha

-how to make clay ganesha at home Step By Step Tutorial
+how to make ganesha clay sculpture at home Step By Step Tutorial

-How to make Clay Ganesha at home step by step photo tutorial.
+How to make your Ganesha clay sculpture at home step by step photo tutorial.

-1. Make the stomach: Roll and smoothen a ball of clay to make the Ganesha’s stomach.
-Place this onto the center paper towel or paper place.
+1. Create the body: Roll and smoothen a ball of clay to make the Ganesha’s torso.
+Flatten it slightly so it sits steady on your surface.

-3. Make Jewelry: Roll a thin thread of clay, and place onto the stomach to form the auspicious thread.
-Add and make a necklace and add onto the center.
-Using a toothpick make designs on the leg and necklace (optional)
+3. Add Details: Roll thin clay ropes to make jewelry like a necklace or sacred thread and gently attach them.
+Use a toothpick to make designs on the leg and necklace (optional)

 4. Make the head: Roll out another ball of clay about the same size as the stomach.
 Roll between your palms and then slowly elongate just one end to make a the trunk.
-Gently curve the trunk into shape and if desired create a V shape at the end.
-Add designs and eyes.
-Affix to body with a small toothpick/ water/ or glue.
+Curve the trunk to your liking and smooth edges with a damp tool or finger.
+Add simple eyes and other face features.
+Attach head to the body with a little water or a toothpick support.

 how to make clay ganesha at home Step by step

-3. Make ears: Press and flatten clay to make a flat surface.
+3. Ears and Crown: Press and flatten clay to make a flat surface.
 Using a toothpick draw a curved shape for the ears and then add designs onto it.
-Carefully adhere ears to both sides of the head.
-Finish off with a delicate crown on top of the head.
-Add a tiny mouse to side of the lef.
+Carefully attach ears to both sides of the head.
+Fashion a small crown from clay and place it on top.
+For extra charm, you can sculpt a tiny mouse companion.

 how to make clay ganesha at home Step by step

-Keep these tips in mind when learning how to make clay Ganesha at home
+Keep these tips in mind when making your Ganesha clay sculpture at home

 how to make clay ganesha at home